Did you know?

 HAVE A YEARLY RABIES VACCINATION

 Below is only an excerpt of Pike County’s Animal Control Ordinance, and some portions have been paraphrased.
-For the full version of the Pike County Animal Control Ordinance, please go to the Pike County, Georgia website.
+For the full version of the Pike County Animal Control Ordinance, please go to the Pike County, Georgia website (linked on the heading above.

 “Responsible Dog Ownership Law”